juxhouse/bela-resources/HowTo.md

 ## Search

-When searching for diagrams or elements, you type a fragment of their name and type.
+When searching for diagrams or elements, type a fragment of their name and type.

 Typing: `Person`
-Will return:
+Will find:
   - `getPerson() [method]`
   - `PersonController [class]`
   - `PersonImpl [class]`